KnightAsterial/Battlecode-2018/README.md

+# TO DO
+* Right now I am working on a Breadth First Search pathfinding.
+However, this only deals with natural barriers and doesn't take into account units.
+Think of a way to deal with that.
+* More pressing issue: **we cannot deal with split maps using this single array pathfinding**
+* improve to ryanpathfinding1 so BFS can opperate for more than one target, different paths for different units, etc.

+## Notes
+* If getting a "time out after 50 seconds -> killed" error, a solution isn't known yet but people recommend to reduce API calls and it seemed to help

 # Scaffold for Battlecode 2018

 The game now supports running with docker AND running without docker.
 See below for the docker instructions.